-The opinions expressed herein are limited to the laws of the State of Colorado, the General Corporation Law of the State of Delaware (including the statutory provisions and all applicable provisions of the Delaware Constitution and reported judicial decisions implementing these laws) and the federal laws of the United States of America.
+The opinions expressed herein are limited to the laws of the General Corporation Law of the State of Delaware (including the statutory provisions and all applicable provisions of the Delaware Constitution and reported judicial decisions implementing these laws).

 This opinion may be filed as an exhibit to the Registration Statement.
 Consent is also given to the reference to this firm under the caption "Legal Matters" in the prospectus contained in the Registration Statement.
 In giving this consent, we do not admit we are included in the category of persons whose consent is required under Section 7 of the Act or the rules and regulations of the SEC promulgated thereunder.